GeorgeDiNicola/TDRB-Middleware-Extension/README.md

 		- 4) Execute the update test `./test_update_original_method.sh`

 - Research Question 2:
+	- Step 1: Follow the setup instructions listed at the beginning of the README.
+	- Step 2: Seed the MySQL database using the `moon_comparison.sql` seeding script (this script has the database creation, table creation, and table seeding scripted out already).

 Other Details:
 - Libraries I used (all of them are built into python and do not have to be installed with `pip`):